I think we all can agree the world is going bananas at the moment!

 Only you can answer that question.

-There are certain personality traits that don’t do well here.
+There are certain personality traits that simply don’t do well here.

-If you need things done fast and efficiency, you’ll find life down here maddening.
+If you need things done fast and efficiently, you’ll find life down here maddening.

 If you’re not open to learning a different language, you’ll find things frustrating.

 Likewise, if you want to move somewhere to improve your economic prospects, Latin America may not be the best place to do so.